 Step 1: Spend Data Collection

-The first step in your team’s spend analysis process should be to gather all the spend data in one place.
+The first step in your team’s spend analysis process should be to gather all the spending data in one place.
 Export and extract all data from disparate systems such as paper invoices, excel files, purchasing software, etc.

 To have a useful data set for analysis, it’s important to have at least 12 to 16 months of rolling data from the previous accounting period.